-- Take the energy from this forward motion to develop a nonprofit donor communications calendar.
+- Take the energy from this forward motion to develop a nonprofit donor communications plan.

 Communications Training Online: 10 People Only.
 This nonprofit communications mentored program is limited to 10 people.
 We will have weekly communication through my advice and comments on your weekly assignment modules.
 I will have a monthly, 30 minute, private telephone consultation with you so that we can be able to work closely together on your project.
 I will also respond to quick questions that you send me.

 Program Fees.
-Normally, when I work with an organization on a nonprofit communications project as expansive as this—we might be looking at a hefty consulting fee.
+Normally, when I work with an organization on a nonprofit communications planning project as expansive as this—we might be looking at a hefty consulting fee.
 But, the Center has organized this program so that it is much more affordable: you will simply pay $1,200.
 This will cover the six month nonprofit communications program, your coach and mentor, and the 20 template kits and downloadable resources.
 There are no other expenses.

 Two simple steps and you’re in!

 I look forward to working with you.
 The Program Participant Information Sheet is just below.

 Center for Sustainable Development